Lake Brite

 Once we had landed on the workflow for outputting a GIF that the installation could read, we streamlined the process by recreating the installation in a virtual environment.
 Using three.js, we were able to completely replicate Lake Brite’s interface and view the experience through any web browser.

-The client could now review multiple animations from any angle without having to load anything onto the actual installation, creating an extraordinary savings of time, and great convenience.
+The client could now review multiple animations from any angle without having to load anything onto the actual installation, creating extraordinary time saving, and great convenience.

 The discovery of being able to control a node’s color in three-dimensional space via a flat, animated GIF got us thinking.
 We set out on a number of experiments designed to take this idea further.
 We have continually been surprised and impressed by the cool-factor and animation performance of these experiments.
 The number of potential techniques continues to spawn, and we will no doubt be using some form of this workflow in a future project.